 Special meetings of the Historical Restoration Commission may be held at the call of the Chairman or any three members, at which meeting no other business shall be transacted except that specified in the call.

-The ordinary rules of order shall govern the transaction of all business, and three members shall constitute a quorum.
+The ordinary rules of order shall govern the transaction of all business, and four members shall constitute a quorum.
 The order of business shall be conducted in accordance with such rules and regulations as the Historical Restoration Commission shall adopt.

 The Historical Restoration Commission may, from time to time, adopt such rules and regulations and issue such reasonable orders as may be needful for the protection and care of such ancient landmarks and other property of historical or antiquarian interest which may come under its care and protection and as may be needful for the protection of said property so that its cultural aspect may be maintained for the people of the Borough, State of Pennsylvania and all others who may have interest in said ancient landmarks or other property of historical or antiquarian interest located in the Borough of Middletown.
 It may adopt rules as to when said property will be open for inspection by the public and when said property may be inspected by students or others studying the cultural aspect of the historical property, and said notices shall be posted in the offices of the Borough and all such ancient landmarks and other property of historical or antiquarian interest which may be opened to the public.
 Before these rules become operative or any amendment thereto shall become operative, they shall be approved by the majority vote by the members of the Borough Council as provided for in the Borough Code.